keatonrohlfs/QUAD/README.md

 - ~No-reply email <- Cole~
 - ~Make admin page inaccessible to non-admins <- Keaton~
 - ~Re-add check box for unverified only listings <- Cole~
-- ~Fix rent field in create listing form~
+- ~Fix rent field in create listing form <- Michael~
 - ~Fix rendering of listings so that they display in a grid and not a row <- Michael~
 - ~Sort listings by name, price, and upload date (user and admin) <- Cole~
 - ~Toggle to only show unverified listings (admin only) <- Cole~